-Biergarten – if there is one thing that Munich and Bavaria are world‐famous for, it is of course beer!
+Biergarten – if there is one thing that Munich and Bavaria are world-famous for, it is of course beer!
 If the weather is nice, don't miss to sit in a typical Bavarian beer garden, too.
 A really nice one is in front of the "Seehaus" restaurant (Kleinhesselohe 3) located within the so-called "English Garden" ("Englischer Garten" in German).

-Another tip is the Munich Beer Tour with Sandemans, which includes several beer tasters, a prezel and lots of entertaining beer facts from your guide!
+Another tip is the Munich Beer Tour with Sandemans, which includes several beer tasters, a pretzel and lots of entertaining beer facts from your guide!

 Oktoberfest – Now a worldwide phenomenon for celebrating a typical German (or rather Bavarian) drinking feast, Munich is where it all started.
 If you don't mind masses of drunk people and overpriced beers and / or you like to dress up in the typical Bavarian clothes such as leather trousers and dirndl, you should check out the original Oktoberfest every year in September.

 - Beer – Contrary to other parts in Germany, the beer in Bavaria only comes in big sizes.
 Half a liter is the minimum (roughly equals one pint), but many Bavarians have a 1 litre glass.
-Typical Bavarian beers are Weizenbier or Radler (half beer / half lemonande).
+Typical Bavarian beers are Weizenbier or Radler, which is half beer / half lemonande.